 Use the following technique if you are polishing near unwaxed or cracked components (wood, ivory, mother of pearl, felt, etc.) or with no available water:

 Wooden handles & finials, ivory insulators, and felt used on the bottoms of candlesticks and compotes can become damaged when introduced to excess moisture.
 For objects with such components, use Blitz Silver Polish (preferred) or Weiman Silver Polish (more abrasive).
 Use these polishes also for hollow areas that will not dry (beaded rims, handle sockets with minute holes, etc.), or if there is no source of water.
 Of the polishes listed in this booklet, these are the only ones that are meant to be allowed to dry and then buffed off.
-Use a large cotton ball with a small amount of polish and rotate the ball regularly to expose unused surfaces, as elements in the tarnish can be very abrasive.
+Use a large cotton ball with smallest amount of polish necessary and rotate the ball regularly to expose unused surfaces.
 Rub the object in a straight, back-and-forth manner so as to maintain a uniform appearance.
 Avoid rubbing in a circular motion.
 Let the polish dry and remove it with a Selvyt cloth (preferred) or cotton dish towel.
 Selvyt is a lint-free, untreated, 100% cotton wiping cloth which is also excellent for highlighting ornament.
-Always use the smallest amount of polish necessary.

 Use the following technique if you are polishing an object without porous components or components that have been sealed with Renaissance wax: